Provenance#

 }

 This information records the provenance for a very simple msprime simulation.
-The record is a JSON object with three mandatory fields (“software”, “parameters” and “environment”) which we discuss separately in the following sections.
+The record is a JSON object with three mandatory fields (“software”, “parameters” and “environment”) and one optional (“resources”) which we discuss separately in the following sections.

 Software#